-It went on like that endlessly.
+It goes on like that endlessly.
 I feel removed from them, for the first time.
 The fireworks help.
 They never seemed so vivid and bright.
 I actually flinch from the explosions once or twice.
 I split from the family and meet kids I knew several years before.
 It seems easy to hang out with them, my normal shyness gone.
 When I get home that night, I put the Lou Reed album on the stereo, stick earphones on, turn on the black light, and fall into a dreamless sleep on Joey’s waterbed.
 I don’t care that he never changes the sheets.
 I come down late for breakfast to the same derision normally reserved for Joey.
 I say I’ was up late with the kids I met at the fireworks.
 My mom inspects my hair.
 Aunt Helen makes me breakfast.
 When I start to take my plate up to the room, she stops me, “Whoa cowboy.
 You’re not Joey yet.”

 I stay at the house and actually enjoy playing Monopoly with everyone for the rest of the day.
 Instead of watching the Watergate hearings on TV, I go to bed early.
 I put on the headphones, and smoke the remainder of yesterday’s joint.

 Swiftly I reach la-la land.

-Sometime in the middle of the night I awake with Joey swaying unsteadily by the bed.
+Sometime in the middle of the night I awake to Joey swaying unsteadily by the bed.
 He is buck-ass naked.
-In the black-lit room, his skinny, white body seemed to glow like a zombie.
+In the black-lit room, his skinny, white body seemed to glow like a zombie’s.
 Until he falls into bed, he doesn’t know that I’m there, too.

 “Joey, it’s me.
 How come you’re home?”

 “Aw, man.
 What’s happening?
 Give me back my bed.
 No, just move over.
 I’m too fucked up to care.
 Shit.
 What a trip.
 I am too wasted.”